(Last Update: 07/06/2025)

 Clinical Evaluation

-Diagnosing sleep apnea secondary to tinnitus involves a comprehensive clinical evaluation.
+• Diagnosing sleep disturbance secondary to tinnitus involves a comprehensive clinical evaluation.

 Specialized Testing of Related Diseases

-Sleep apnea is related to oxygen levels.
+• Sleep apnea is related to oxygen levels.
 It is a condition in which breathing frequently stops and starts during sleep, leading to decreased oxygen levels in the blood.
-This oxygen reduction can have various health implications, including increased risk for cardiovascular disease.
+This oxygen reduction can have various health implications.

 How does sleep apnea secondary to tinnitus Affect Military Veterans?